Skip to content

 Seeking Clarity at Midday

-A prayer guide for pausing at midday to invite Jesus into a decision or direction you're facing.
-This guide helps you bring your uncertainty to him and listen for his wisdom.
+A prayer guide for pausing at midday to ask Jesus for guidance on a decision or direction you're facing.
+This is a time to lay your uncertainty before him and listen for his wisdom.

 Midday Need direction